hgb2/PSAS-Capstone/docs/Architecture.md

 #### Control Module
 The control module implements the control algorithm.
 Sensor data is retrieved from shared memory and GPIO pins are asserted for course correction.
 Control state for the GPIO pins is stored in shared memory.
 The control module provides:

-* An initialization function that receives the location of shared memory and sets up the control hardware
+* An initialization function that sets up the control hardware
 * An update function that uses sensor data contained in shared memory to calculate course updates